Equity, Representation, and Rejection: Artists and cultural workers face complex personal and systemic issues every day.

 - Activate Equity A day-long forum for art makers and administrators to tackle answering the question, "How can we create a more equitable arts sector in New York City?"

-- to fail and fail big 2013 Publication Are you afraid to fail?
+- to fail and fail big: A Study of Mid-Career Artists, Success and Failure (2013 Publication) Are you afraid to fail?
 How do you define creative success?
 The Field interviewed five successful mid-career artists and 15+ creative leaders about success, failure and the impact of privilege on their careers.

 - Economic Revitalization for Performing Artists 2008-2012 Are there new ways to make money in the arts?
 Or is the system broken and stale?
 Follow four artists as they experiment with radical ways to make more money for their work.